ProfessorPeteZah2/soundboard/README.md

-# Hot to add sounds
+# How to add sounds

 You can make pull requests with new sounds anytime.
 This is how you do it: